Law Enforcement Training

 Active Shooter Program: After the Newtown shooting in December 2012, the Department of Justice (DOJ) and the FBI were specifically tasked by a White House working group with training law enforcement and other first responders to ensure that protocols for responding to active shooter initiatives are consistent across the country.
 With DOJ and its Bureau of Justice Assistance, we work with the Advanced Law Enforcement Rapid Response Training (ALERRT) program for first-responding officers.
 ALERRT has trained more than 40,000 law enforcement first responders, and FBI tactical instructors are cross-trained as ALERRT instructors to assist with ALERRT training throughout the nation.
 FBI field offices also host two-day active shooter conferences with senior state, local, tribal, and campus law enforcement executives, and these conferences are followed by tabletop exercises with other first responders.

-Firearms Training: The Firearms Training Unit delivers a comprehensive and consistent firearms training curriculum that provides new agent trainees, special agents, and police officers the skills needed to safely and effectively use firearms, if necessary, while performing their duties.
-The experienced firearms training instructors assigned to the unit also offer certification and recertification training to all FBI firearms instructors who provide training to agents in the field and support of our state and local law enforcement partners.
+Firearms Training: The Training Division delivers a comprehensive and consistent firearms training curriculum that provides new agent trainees, special agents, and police officers the skills needed to safely and effectively use firearms, if necessary, while performing their duties.
+The experienced firearms training instructors assigned to the division also offer certification and recertification training to all FBI firearms instructors who provide training to agents in the field and support of our state and local law enforcement partners.

 Law Enforcement Bulletin (LEB): An FBI/Department of Justice publication available on the FBI’s public website that provides a forum for the exchange of information on law enforcement-related topics.
 The LEB solicits articles written by nationally recognized authors and experts in the criminal justice field and delivers relevant, contemporary information on a broad range of law enforcement issues.
 Its audience includes criminal justice professionals, primarily law enforcement managers, but is also widely considered a valuable training tool at all levels.